cowboy/state-of-grunt-fe-summit-2014-talk/src/decks/index.md

 ### Gulp - _&ldquo;The streaming build system&rdquo;_
 ### Broccoli - _&ldquo;Fast client-side asset builder&rdquo;_

 > They're actually all good options.
-As long as you're using SOMETHING, you're ahead of the game.
+As long as you're using SOMETHING, you're ahead of the game!

 ---
 class: orange